 Promoting Cleaner Fuels and Vehicles Worldwide

-The Partnership for Clean Fuels and Vehicles (PCFV), the leading global public-private partnership to promote cleaner fuels and vehicles, has been working with developing and transitional countries to reduce air pollution from vehicles through the promotion of cleaner fuels and vehicles.
+The Partnership for Clean Fuels and Vehicles (PCFV) is a global public-private partnership working with developing and transitional countries to reduce air pollution from vehicles through the promotion of cleaner fuels and vehicles.

 Beginning in 2008, the PCFV’s second focus area has been to reduce sulfur in fuels.
 At that time, few developing countries had low sulfur fuel policies.
-Since 2009, the PCFV has helped 25 countries, whose populations total 1.7 billion, implement low sulfur fuel standards (50 ppm or below).
+Since 2009, the PCFV has helped 23 countries, whose populations total 1.7 billion, implement low sulfur diesel fuel standards (50 ppm or below).
 This effort has significantly reduced sulfur dioxides and particulate matter, both of which have significant impacts on human health.